nunit/docs/docs/articles/nunit/writing-tests/attributes/setupfixture.md

 ## Notes

 * A SetUpFixture outside of any namespace provides SetUp and TearDown for the entire assembly.
-* A SetUpFixture in a namespace will apply tests to that exact namespace only, and not to any namespaces below it.
+* A SetUpFixture in a namespace will apply tests to that namespace and all contained namespaces.

 ## Example